partim/netdb/README.md

-# nsswitch
-Name Service Switch for Rust
+# nsswitch: Name Service Switch for Rust

+This crate will eventually contain a pure-Rust implementation of the name service switch facilities provided by many Unix-style systems on all platforms supported by Rust.
+It will allow looking up various types of network-related names according to the system configuration.

+For the moment, the crate is too young to be on crates.io.

 ## Usage